talon-one/talon_one.js/docs/ManagementApi.md

 <a name="updateCoupon"></a>
 # **updateCoupon**
-> Coupon updateCoupon(applicationId, campaignId, couponId, opts)
+> Coupon updateCoupon(applicationId, campaignId, couponId, body)

 Update a Coupon